dortania/OpenCore-Install-Guide/ktext.md

   * Do not use if you don't have an ambient light sensor, can cause issues otherwise
 * SMCBatteryManager.kext
   * Used for measuring battery readouts on laptops, **desktops can ignore**
-  * Do not use until battery has been poperly patched, can cause issues otherwise
+  * Do not use until battery has been properly patched, can cause issues otherwise

 **Graphics**: